amira630/amira630/README.md

 <br/>
 <p align="center">
-	My aim is to find an opportunity in the <b> Digital Electronic Circuits Design </b> field, as I hope my studies, education and projects in the mentioned major will allow me to make significant contributions at the company that I will join.
+	My aim is to find an opportunity in the <b> Digital IC Design </b> field, as I hope my studies, education and projects in the mentioned major will allow me to make significant contributions at the company that I will join.
 </p>

 <hr>